SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - I believe that every batch will be able to improve upon existing systems.[^1] Every change should be a step forward, instead of causing old problems to resurface.
 - An ideal change would patch up existing flaws without opening up the flaws covered by old systems.
 However sometimes trade-offs must be made, and I trust you in weighing which flaws are worth handling.

 [^1]: As of now this will probably be through people making comments on the Dropbox link of this document.
-I'm unsure how I'll fit their comment onto the Blogger document and github pull requests and writing their name before their points.
-Probably even passing control on.
+I'm unsure how I'll fit their comment onto the Blogger document and credit their name next to their paragraph.
+I may even shift to github pull requests and possibly eventually pass control on.

 <br>